By Rich Harvey, CEO & Founder, propertybuyer.com.au

-The Sutherland Shire (also known simply as ‘the Shire’) is bounded by Botany Bay in the north, Waterfall in the south and Pleasure Point to the west.
-With Botany Bay, Georges River and over 2km of beach between Wanda and Cronulla, there are plenty of very desirable real estate areas for nature lovers.
+The Sutherland Shire (also known simply as ‘the Shire’) in New South Wales, is bounded by Botany Bay in the north, Waterfall in the south, and Pleasure Point to the west.
+With Botany Bay, Georges River, and over 2km of beach between Wanda and Cronulla, there are plenty of very desirable real estate areas for nature lovers.

 Sutherland was colonised in the late 19th century, with the Sutherland train station opening in 1885.
-The population of the area continued to grow until the 1950’s when it was formally recognised as a part of Sydney.
+The population of the area continued to grow until the 1950s when it was formally recognised as a part of Sydney in NSW.

 The majority of residents in the Shire are of Australian or Anglo-Saxon ancestry, with the median age being a relatively young 29 years old.
 Around two thirds of people affiliate with Christianity.

-Real estate has started to heat up in recent years, with many new houses and apartments coming up for sale and a great deal more interest in some suburbs – like Miranda, Como and Kangaroo Point – that were previously overlooked.
+The real estate property market has started to heat up in recent years, with many new houses and apartments coming up for sale.
+Many first-time and more seasoned buyers are showing a great deal more interest in some suburbs that were previously overlooked.
+Miranda, Como, and Kangaroo Point, for example, provide excellent property investment opportunities.

-Many people have also begun to realise that suburbs like Cronulla have access to all the amenities and lifestyle features of its more expensive peers in the Eastern Suburbs and Northern Beaches, but the real estate is a fraction of the price.
+Many people have also begun to realise that Sutherland Shire suburbs, like Cronulla, have access to all the amenities and lifestyle features of its more expensive peers in the Eastern Suburbs and Northern Beaches, but the real estate is a fraction of the price.

 This is evidenced by Cronulla recently being nominated as one of the most liveable suburbs in Sydney.
-The Menai to Sandy Point region was also listed as a highly desirable area and has an unemployment rate under one half of the Sydney average.
-This will support new development, renovations and subsequent real estate price growth in these areas.
+The Menai to Sandy Point region was also listed as a highly desirable area in which to live.
+This is due in part to its low unemployment rate, which is under one half of the Sydney average.
+This is great news for people with an eye to property investment in the Shire, as it will support new development, renovations, and subsequent real estate price growth in these areas of NSW.

-Supporting the recent price growth is the growing number of waterfront mansions.
-Woolooware Road in Burraneer is the most expensive street in the Shire.
+Supporting the recent price growth is the growing availability of exclusive, luxury properties, such as waterfront mansions.
+Take Woolooware Road in Burraneer for example; it is the most expensive street in the Shire.
 In fact, a six storey $30m mansion in Woolooware road won the HIA home of the year in 2016.

-In general though, most houses were constructed after the 1950’s, as this is when population growth really escalated.
+While the demand for prestige property is increasing, the Shire is still largely dedicated to mid-size family homes.
+In fact, most houses were constructed after the 1950s, as this is when population growth really escalated.
 Houses still make up the vast majority of properties in areas such as Como (which is the first stop in the Shire on the way to Cronulla).
-This is reversed in hubs like Cronulla and Sutherland though, where apartments make up the majority of housing.
-These range from smaller 60’s blocks to 16 storey security complexes with stunning panoramic views.
+This is reversed in hubs like Cronulla and Sutherland, where apartments make up the majority of housing.
+These range from smaller 60s blocks to 16-storey security complexes with stunning panoramic views.

 Most developed areas of the Shire are accessible by the Cronulla or the Wollongong train lines.
 Trains from Sutherland currently reach Central Station in around 30 minutes, however this time may be reduced if the express Sydney metro train line is extended to Hurstville as originally proposed.
 Multiple bus routes also service houses in the Shire, which may be more convenient for some people.